giuliapiscitelli/Countdowns/README.md

 - VoiceOver accessibility

 🔨Installation
-1. Clone this repository: `git clone
+1. Clone this repository: `git clone https://github.com/giuliapiscitelli/Countdowns.git
 2. Open the project in Xcode.
 3. Run the app on a simulator or connected device.

 📄License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.